ntirabassi/1025/Lab5/readme.md

 #### Encryption
 A Caesar cipher is a simple method of encoding messages by using a substation method of shifting over letters of the alphabet.
 The message “cryptology is a growing field” is encoded into “dszqupmphz jt b hspxjoh gifme” because each letter has been shifted over once.
 #### Frequency Fingerprint
 As I type a message, the frequency fingerprint encoder shows the most to the least common letters in the message.
 This is helpful because it shows me what letters I tend to type the most.
-The chart shows what the most common letters are in the English language, so in a different language it would show a different chart of the common letters from that language, such as x in Mandarin beingT much more common that it is in English.
+The chart shows what the most common letters are in the English language, so in a different language it would show a different chart of the common letters from that language, such as x in Mandarin being much more common that it is in English.
 #### Polyalphabetic Cipher
 A polyalphabetic cipher uses a flatter distribution of letters, or a lighter fingerprint.
 This cipher is based on substitution, and uses a secret shift word to allow for only the parties that have the word to decipher it.
 #### Polyalphabetic Example